nayeon7lee/factuality_enhanced_lm_hf/README.md

 This code is built on top of [Transformers](https://github.com/huggingface/transformers) v4.20.1 github repository from Huggingface.

 Purpose of this repository is to provide an easy way for researchers to replicate our work:
-"[Factuality Enhanced Language Models for Open-Ended Text Generation](https://arxiv.org/pdf/2206.04624.pdf)", _Nayeon Lee, Wei Ping, Peng Xu, Mostofa Patwary, Mohammad Shoeybi, and Bryan Catanzaro_.
+"[Factuality Enhanced Language Models for Open-Ended Text Generation](https://arxiv.org/pdf/2206.04624.pdf)", _Nayeon Lee, Wei Ping, Peng Xu, Mostofa Patwary, Pascale Fung, Mohammad Shoeybi, and Bryan Catanzaro_.

 For factuality evaluation metrics used in this paper, please refer to <https://github.com/nayeon7lee/FactualityPrompt>.